 • Ignoring the repurposing potential

-Wondering how to get more followers on Twitch can also bring you to the idea of generating fake viewers or followers.
+Some people try to get more followers on Twitch by generating fake viewers or followers.
 At first, it might seem tempting, but remember that if you get caught, your channel will be immediately banned.
-There are dozens of ways to ruin your live streaming career — check them out to know what not to do.

 Wrapping up

 Twitch is one of the biggest live streaming platforms globally, which makes it very attractive both for viewers and creators.
-However, as it is home to hundreds of thousands live streamers, it can be challenging to become famous and be successful on Twitch.
+However, as a home to hundreds of thousands of live streamers, it can be challenging to become famous and be successful on Twitch.

 But fear not!
 If you want to grow your channel, follow these tips to raise your chances of success.
 The most important things you can do are: